-As a travel company, we send scores of travelers to hike the Inca Trail Trek and discover the mountains surrounding the Sacred Valley in Peru every year.
+As a travel company, we send scores of travelers on Inca Trail Tours to discover the mountains surrounding the Sacred Valley in Peru every year.
 The permits to walk the ancient stone walkways, and soak in the majestic natural landscape of the Andes Mountains, are so sought after that they are usually sold out months in advance.
 But like in so many cases around the world, this is only half the story.

 Mi Chacra is about the other half.
 The film follows Feliciano, a farmer in the high mountain regions of Peru, over the course of a year from seeding his fields to harvesting his crops.
 As peaceful and beautiful as this life is, he did not choose it.
 When he was 16 years old, he was living away from his family, attending high school in the city, when he chose to return home and take care of his family after his father’s death.
 “Luck did not accompany me,” Feliciano says in his native Quechua, the language of the Inca, “and I lost my education.”
 He never achieved the goals his father set for him, and since then he has married, had a son, and stayed on his land for harvest season after harvest season.